liushunyu/liushunyu.github.io/_pages/about.md

 ---

 I received the Ph.D. degree from the College of Computer Science and Technology at <a href="https://www.zju.edu.cn/english/" target="_blank" style="text-decoration: none">Zhejiang University</a> in 2024, advised by Prof. <a href="https://person.zju.edu.cn/en/msong" target="_blank" style="text-decoration: none">Mingli Song</a> and Prof. <a href="https://person.zju.edu.cn/en/0082004" target="_blank" style="text-decoration: none">Chun Chen</a>, and received the B.Eng. degree in Software Engineering from <a href="https://www.sysu.edu.cn/sysuen/" target="_blank" style="text-decoration: none">Sun Yat-sen University</a> in 2019.
-Please feel free to contact me if you are interested in my research :)

 My current research interests include
 - **reinforcement learning**